LinuxForHealth/hl7v2-fhir-converter/TECHNIQUES.md

   expressionType: resource
   specs: $encounterRef
 ```
-#### Referencing resource values that are created multiple times
+#### Referencing resource values that are created from repeating segments
-In [Encounter.diagnosis](./src/main/resources/hl7/resource/Encounter.yml) we reference condition which can be created multiple times.
-In order to account for this we added a function in general utils that can extract each condition that is created, creates an id, and compares that ID in the yaml to make sure the conditions have the proper IDs
+In [Encounter.diagnosis](./src/main/resources/hl7/resource/Encounter.yml) we reference condition which can be created multiple times by repeating DG1 segments.
+In order to account for this scenario and possibly others like it, we added a function in general utils that extracts each resource value from the list of resources created from a specific segment(in our case its DG1), creates an id, and compares that ID in the yaml to make sure we are dealing with the specific resource value.

 ```yaml
 diagnosis: